tjdraper/BuilderApp/README.md

 ## More Caution

-I do not recommend letting the \_builder directory live on a live server.
-I built this with the idea that you would use it in a local environment via [MAMP] or [EasyPHP] or some other local server on your computer, then deploy the generated content to your production server.
-I have put no security in place at this time.
+It is not recommended to have the \_builder directory live on a live server.
+The idea is that you would use it in a local environment via [MAMP] or [EasyPHP] or some other local server on your computer, then deploy the generated content to your production server.
+There is no security in place at this time.
 At the very least, if you do commit and deploy it to a production server, use .htaccess to keep unwanted persons out of the \_builder directory.

 [MAMP]: http://www.mamp.info/
 [EasyPHP]: http://www.easyphp.org/

 ## How It Works

-When you load up http://yourlocalserver.dev/_builder/, Builder parses and duplicates to the webroot (which is assumed to be the parent folder) the file and directory structure that you put in the "pages" directory.
+When you load up http://yourlocalserver.dev/_builder/, BuilderApp parses the contents of your pages directory, mirroring its structure to the webroot ()assumed as the parent folder), parsing your includes and variables.

 ## Variable parsing

-I intend to add the ability to parse custom variable replacements in the future, but for now, because it required special treatment anyway, I have added one variable replacement.
-I envision future variable replacements to be set up in an array.
-Something like:

-	$variables = array(
-		'my_var' => 'my replacement',
-		'another_var' => 'another replacement'
-	)

-But I have not implemented it yet because I haven't needed it.
-What I did need was a special variable, and it is...

 ### {{root_path}}

-I had to give {{root_path}} special treatment because it has to detect what level it is on.
-I wanted it to generate something friendly to portable static sites.
+The {{root_path}} variable has to be given special treatment because it has to detect what level the page is.
+This is because it needs to generate something friendly to portable static sites.
 As such, anything past the first level needs to generate the path in the style of "../".

 So, if the page is being generated on the root of the site, {{root_path}} is blank.
 But if it is a level 2 or level 3 page (or deeper), then the correct path is generated as '../../', etc.